pac4j/pac4j/documentation/how-to-secure-a-java-application-with-oidc.md

 </dependency>
 ```

-The `pac4j-oidc` module is framework-agnostic: the same `OidcClient` works with Jakarta EE, Play, Vert.x, JAX-RS and the other [pac4j integrations](/implementations.html).
-The `spring-webmvc-pac4j` dependency provides the Spring MVC integration used by this Spring Boot application.
+Why two dependencies? `pac4j-oidc` handles the protocol, while `spring-webmvc-pac4j` connects it to Spring MVC.
+The `OidcClient` itself knows nothing about Spring: you can use it with Jakarta EE, Play, Vert.x, JAX-RS and the other [pac4j integrations](/implementations.html).

 ## 3) Configure OpenID Connect (OIDC) authentication